emacs-mirror/emacs/mps/manual/source/glossary/i.rst

             A :term:`format method` that is called by a :term:`moving
             <moving garbage collector>` :term:`pool <pool>` to
-            determine if a :term:`formatted object` is a :term:`forwarded object`, and if so, to return the address where the object was moved to.
+            determine if a :term:`formatted object` is a :term:`forwarding object`, and if so, to return the address where the object was moved to.
 See :c:type:`mps_fmt_isfwd_t`.